Karaka-Management/Karaka/setup/server.md

 ### Database

-Make sure you have a database installed such as `MySQL` or `Postgresql`.
+Make sure you have a database installed such as `MySQL` or `Postgresql` and the corresponding drivers and php modules.
 If not install one through your package manager.
 Google for `How to install mysql on XYZ`

 ### Php